Jpease1020/unit-testing-react/PITCHME.md

 ### What's a unit?
   - Intuitively, one can view a unit as the smallest testable part of an application.
-  - While Units can be many things, unit tests in react are going to be testing the functions within your react components.
+  - While Units can be many things, the unit tests we are focusing on today are the functions within your react components.
   - Well written functions and clean code are generally much easier to test. (think SRP...)

 ---

 ### Methods Should Generally Do One Thing
   - This is not always possible but it is preferable.
-  -Having a parent function with a descriptive name that runs all of your smaller SRP functions is generally preferable in    both your src and test code. would have the line above instead of this. more clear to me anyway.
-Even if a method needs to be refactored into smaller parts that each do one thing, hopefully the parent function has one main job to do that can be described by it's name.
+  - Having a parent function with a descriptive name that runs all of your smaller SRP functions is generally preferable in both your src and test code.
+  - Even if a method needs to be refactored into smaller parts that each do one thing, hopefully the parent function has one main job to do that can be described by it's name.
   - It's easier to read, understand, change and unit test methods that have one job to do.

 ---